Risotto alla Milanese | Authentic Italian Recipe

 The rest of the cooking process will involve simmering the rice, stirring occasionally, and adding a little more broth as needed to maintain the moisture in the pan.
 Usually it takes about 16-17 minutes for carnaroli rice to reach "al dente," but consult the recommended cook time for the particular rice you choose and trust your taste!

 While the risotto cooks, mix the saffron with about a 1/4 cup of the warm broth.
-Pour this mixture into the risotto and stir.
+Pour this into the risotto.

 Cover the pan and allow the risotto to rest for 2-3 minutes before serving.
 Buon appetito!